A useful Florence Travel Guide to guide you discover the city at its best

 Right over the Ponte Vecchio it’s impossible not to notice the beautiful Corridoio Vasariano, a passageway built by Giorgio Vasari in 1565 to link Palazzo Vecchio to Palazzo Pitti from the Uffizi.
 Cosimo I dè Medici decided to build it on occasion of the marriage between his son Francesco I with Giovanna of Austria.

 The corridor is lined by paintings, mainly portraits, and is characterized by a little balcony facing the Church of Santa Felicita, from where the Medici could assist the Mass in complete privacy.
 This incredible secret passage offers lovely views over the city and the Arno river.
 Open occasionally, the Vasari Corridor can be visited only on a guided visit and in small groups.
-It will be open again to visitors right this January 17 2012!
+It will be open again to visitors in 2021!

 Piazza Santa Croce is one of the largest squares in Florence, where ceremonies and festivities take place still today.
 The piazza is in fact the setting for the Calcio Storico, a football tournament between the town’s 4 quarters.